 Today is the birthday of NBA champion, 4 x All-Star and 4 x Defensive Player of the Year Ben Wallace.
-So me and a friend are talking about his very successful and surprising career and of course it was just a matter of time until we went back in time to 1997, when a 19-year-old Kobe Bryant posterized Big Ben during a preseason game after crossing his Bullets’ teammate Jimmy Oliver.
+Me and a friend are discussing his very successful and surprising career and of course, it was just a matter of time until we went back in time to 1997, when a 19-year-old Kobe Bryant posterized an unknown Big Ben during a preseason game after crossing his Bullets’ teammate Jimmy Oliver.

-He pulls up a crappy quality copy of the dunk on YouTube and I tell him about how me and my roommates (shout out to Emmy Award winning Ryan Young on CNN) all jumped off of a couch at the same time when we saw the dunk back in 97.
-I then told him about Kobe’s 2nd half ankle-breaking move that led to a pretty wide open dunk because Ben didn’t want anything to do with Kobe after that first half dunk.
-I can see it in his eyes he thinks I’m making this up because it’s not like any of us is going to pull out any proof from 18 years ago.
-But I do have proof.
+My friend pulls up a crappy quality copy of the dunk on YouTube and I tell him a story about me and my college roommates (shout out to Emmy Award-winning Ryan Young on CNN) all jumping off a couch at the same time when we saw the dunk back in 97.
+I then told him about Kobe's second half ankle-breaking move that led to a pretty wide open dunk because Ben didn't want anything to do with Kobe after that first half dunk.
+I can see it in his eyes he thinks I'm making this up and wants proof from 18 years ago.

 I dig in my closet for the VHS tape labeled '97 Lakers' and find the very first time this dunk was shown on ESPN Sportscenter and there it was: Kobe crossing Jimmy Oliver and then introducing himself to Ben Wallace in the first half and Kobe once again making Jimmy Oliver look bad by making him do a split before throwing down a baseline dunk that had the late great Chick Hearn and the Lakers bench celebrating.